mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 The utility returns the list of range-partitioned tables whose rows have been affected.
 Run the utility using the `migrate` subcommand for each database to rebuild the partitions that have their rows in an incorrect order after the upgrade.
 Modify the input file name if required.

 ```
-python upgrade_check.py postfix --input table.out
+python upgrade_check.py migrate --input table.out
 ```

 #### <a id="postfix"></a>Verify the Changes

-Run the pre-upgrade scripts again to verify that all required changes in the database have been addressed:
+Run the pre-upgrade scripts again for each database to verify that all required changes in the database have been addressed.

 ```
 python upgrade_check.py precheck-index --out index.out
 python upgrade_check.py precheck-table --out table.out
 ```

-If the utility returns no indexes or tables, you have successfully addressed all the issues in your Greenplum Database cluster caused by the `glibc` GNU C library changes.
+If the utility returns no indexes nor tables, you have successfully addressed all the issues in your Greenplum Database cluster caused by the `glibc` GNU C library changes.

 ## <a id="os_config"></a>Operating System Configuration Differences

 When you prepare your operating system environment for Greenplum Database software installation, there are different configuration options depending on the version of your operating system.
-Detailed documentation already exists in the pages [Configuring Your Systems](https://docs.vmware.com/en/VMware-Greenplum/6/greenplum-database/install_guide-prep_os.html) and [Using Resource Groups](https://docs.vmware.com/en/VMware-Greenplum/6/greenplum-database/admin_guide-workload_mgmt_resgroups.html#topic71717999).
+Detailed documentation already exists in the pages [Configuring Your Systems](install_guide-prep_os.html) and [Using Resource Groups](../admin_guide/workload_mgmt_resgroups.html#topic71717999).
 This section summarizes the main differences to take into consideration when you upgrade from EL 7 to EL 8 regardless of the upgrade method you use.

 ### <a id="xfs"></a>XFS Mount Options